Affiliate links on Android Authority may earn us a commission. Learn more.

 Framing the subject within the image can further bring attention to it, while also offering a unique perspective.
 Instead of shooting out of a window, next time, think of how the picture would look if it included the window.

-Of all the photography tips we’re discussing today, color is often overlooked by many photographers in favor of framing, thousands of rules, and catching the moment.
+Of all the photography tips we’re discussing today, many photographers often overlook color in favor of framing, thousands of rules, and catching the moment.
 Color can affect the mood of an image significantly.
 It’s the same reason why painters and designers usually stick to specific color palettes.

 You can manipulate colors (whether it is while shooting or in post-processing) to give a feeling to your images.Edgar Cervantes

-Remember back in elementary school when we learned about primary, secondary, and tertiary colors?
+Remember when we learned about primary, secondary, and tertiary colors in elementary school?
 The most popular among photographers is the RGB (red, green, and blue) wheel.
 These primary colors form the base.
 You make secondary colors by mixing primary colors; in this case, the mixtures create cyan, magenta, and yellow.
 Furthermore, tertiary colors are made by combining both primary and secondary colors.

 You could spend a long time learning about photography tips related to color theory, but we can’t keep you here much longer.
-In summary, you can manipulate colors (whether it is while shooting or in post-processing) to give a special feeling to your images.
+In summary, you can manipulate colors (whether while shooting or in post-processing) to give a special feeling to your images.

 Colors on opposite sides of the color wheel complement each other and give good contrast, offering a very eye-catching effect.
 Analogous colors are adjacent to one another in the wheel and create a harmonious effect because of the low contrast.
 Monochromatic images do the same by exclusively using different shades of a single color.